How to Teach English in Korea

 Without working in EPIK or a hagwon, what else can you do?
 You can directly go to South Korea and find placement at a school or university.

 But the good thing about this way is how you can pick your ideal landing spot.
-Do you want to live in a city or countryside?
+Do you want to live in a city or the countryside?

 Other than your employer, your ESL location is most important.
 Here’s how you can meet your employer face-to-face before signing a contract.
 How important is that?